sidmulajkar/sidsblog/sidmulajkar/content/posts/setting-up-pihole-as-a-recursive-dns-server.md

 When you operate your own (tiny) recursive DNS server, then the likeliness of getting affected by such an attack is greatly reduced.

-##### What is a recursive DNS server?
-The first distinction we have to be aware of is whether a DNS server is authoritative or not.
-If I'm the authoritative server for, e.g., pi-hole.net, then I know which IP is the correct answer for a query.
-Recursive name servers, in contrast, resolve any query they receive by consulting the servers authoritative for this query by traversing the domain.
-Example: We want to resolve pi-hole.net.
-On behalf of the client, the recursive DNS server will traverse the path of the domain across the Internet to deliver the answer to the question.

 ### Setting up Pi-hole as a recursive DNS server solution